 Is appendicitis contagious?
 No Appendicitis is not spread by touching someone or coming in contact with an infection of any type.

-There is no test or laboratory investigation or imaging technique that can be used to confirm the presence of an inflammation of the appendix with certainty at all times.
-Diagnosis of appendicitis is mainly based on a good history or story from the patient, a thorough physical examination of the patient and use of supportive blood test and scans, if deemed necessary.
+There is no test or laboratory investigation or imaging technique that can be used to confirm the presence of an inflammation of the appendix with certainty.
+Diagnosis of appendicitis is mainly based on a good history or story from the patient, a thorough physical examination of the patient, and use of supportive blood test and scans, if deemed necessary.

-The Alvarado Score scoring system for appendicitis is a very reliable way of predicting the presence of appendicitis.
-It adds up a number of common signs and symptoms of this condition, as well as laboratory findings to award a score of 0 to 10.
+The Alvarado Score scoring system for appendicitis is a reliable method for predicting the presence of appendicitis.
+The Alvarado Score adds common signs and symptoms of this condition, as well as laboratory findings to award a score of 0 to 10.

 You can add up the presence or absence the symptoms and findings, and reach an Alvarado score as follows:

-The treatment of appendicitis is by means of surgery.
+Appendicitis is treated surgically, by removing the diseased appendix.
 This could be by the use of laparoscopy, also called keyhole surgery.
 This form of surgery is rapidly replacing open surgery for appendicitis.
-It is fast, save and has less complications.
+It is fast, safe and has fewer complications.

-Medical treatment of appendicitis can be adopted if:
+Medical treatment of appendicitis should only be used if: